syncfusion-content/maui-docs/MAUI/Segmented-Control/migration.md

 documentation: ug
 ---

-# Migrate from Xamarin.Forms Segmented control to .NET MAUI Segmented control (SfSegmentedControl)
+# Migrate from Xamarin.Forms Segmented Control to .NET MAUI Segmented Control (SfSegmentedControl)

 To make the migration from the [Xamarin SfSegmented control](https://www.syncfusion.com/xamarin-ui-controls/xamarin-segmented-control) to the `.NET MAUI SfSegmented control` easier, most of the APIs from the `Xamarin SfSegmented control` were kept in the `.NET MAUI SfSegmented control`.
 However, to maintain the consistency of API naming in the `.NET MAUI SfSegmented control`, some of the APIs have been renamed.
 Please find the difference in the following topics.